hunter-college-ossd-fall-2019/you-decide-workflow/README.md

 No problems

 ### Step 3

+Memeber 3

-Memeber 3 learned how to make a remote to the upstream for future pushes to upstream.
+learned how to make a remote to the upstream for future pushes to upstream.
+No other issues

+Member 2

+Had problems with simple bash commamnds.
+Did not know to to exit out of a directory.
+Instructed him to us ```cd ..``` and everything was fine.
 No other issues